-Except for the costs associated with some environmental responsibilities, we receive all our funding through licence fees.
-Corporate and shared costs (such as finance, HR, accommodation and IT) are along with the Chief Executive's office, charged to the gas, electricity and water companies for the purpose of working out the licence fees they must pay.
+Except for the costs associated with some environmental responsibilities we receive all our funding through licence fees.
+Corporate and shared costs (such as finance, HR,

 5. List of business plan projects

 Strategic objective 1: Promoting efficient and effective monopolies Flagship projects are coloured blue in the table below.